Entre nos: Production

 The screenplay for Entre nos took two years to complete.
-Due to the strict requirements of the roles, LaMorte and Mendoza auditioned over 200 girls for the role of Andrea and over 300 boys for the role of Gabriel before ultimately settling on Cortez and Villada.
+Due to the strict requirements of the roles, La Morte and Mendoza auditioned over 200 girls for the role of Andrea and over 300 boys for the role of Gabriel before ultimately settling on Cortez and Villada Lopez.

+Release

-The film made its world premiere at the Tribeca Film Festival in 2009, and has since had subsequent screenings both on the festival circuit and in select cinemas in New York and Miami.
+The film made its world premiere at the Tribeca Film Festival in 2009, and subsequently screened on the festival circuit.
+It was given a limited release in select cinemas in New York and Miami on May 14, 2010.